 Thanks for your interest in my humble self.
-If you really need to get in touch with me, here's the best way: make friends with a band who has worked with me (see discography).
+Here's the ideal way to reach me: make friends with a band who has worked with me (see discography).
 That's a few thousand people, in a dozen countries.
 If someone I know refers you, I'm more likely to pay attention: word-of-mouth rules in this business.
 You can also write to the postal street address listed below, if you're not in a hurry.

 I also have accounts with various social networks.
 You can write me there or be my "friend" but be warned, I may not answer you personally, especially if it's just "New songs up, listen and tell us what you think."
-Nope!
-I get those every day.
-Life's too short.
+I get those every day, but life's too short.
 My apologies, but priority goes to friends, repeat clients and anyone who wants to actually work with me.
-If you just want to say "hi" and offer a kind word, I really, truly do appreciate it (!!), but I might not reply unless it's business.
+If you just want to say "hi" and offer a kind word, I really, truly appreciate it (!!), but I might not reply unless it's business.

 Here's some contact links:

-Jack on Bandcamp ...There's a nice, simple contact form if you want to email me privately.
-It's down at lower right on each album page, where it says "For all other inquiries click here."
+Bandcamp contact form ...This is the best way to email me privately.
+The link is down at lower right on each album page, where it says "For all other inquiries click here."

-If you've got some large-scale serious biz in mind, you can call or email World's End Management in LA (323-965-1540), but please don't bother them with unimportant stuff, as they manage a few dozen other producers.
+If you've got some large-scale serious biz in mind, you can contact Sandy Roberton at World's End Management in LA (323-965-1540), but please don't bother them with unimportant stuff, as they manage a few dozen other producers.

 I am aware that a lot of people don't try to contact me because they think I'm 1) too busy, 2) too expensive, or 3) too much of a "famous big shot" to work with them.
 This just kills me!
 Look at my discography: between all the "known" bands, how many are there that you haven't heard of?
 Heck, lots.
 That could be you.
 Yeah, I am too busy sometimes, and I'm not a charity.
 But listen: my main criterion for choosing whom I work with is, do I like the music?
 The more I do this over the years, the more that matters to me...
 The rest is negotiable!
 Hey, I'm freelance, self-employed, and can do what I want.
 So, if your music doesn't suck, go ahead, make my day... send a demo.
 I may not listen to it instantly: whatever record I'm making RIGHT NOW always takes precedence.

 BUT...
-IMPORTANT... before you send anything to me (your demo, or even a question), please read my FAQ; I've been asked a lot of the same questions over the years, and yours might be there!
+IMPORTANT... before you send anything to me (your demo, or even a question), please read my enormous FAQ, as I've been asked a lot of the same questions over the years.
 The FAQ (updated often) includes my ever-popular Nirvana FAQ, plus lots of answers to questions I get about recording/producing.
 I sort of discourage Nirvana fan questions because there's 10 million of you and one of me.

 OK, here's a street address (NO REGISTERED MAIL or CERTIFIED MAIL!), for demos & propaganda.